Bylaws of the Eastern Athletic Trainers' Association, Inc

 3.4 Membership Standards

-All members must comply with the NATA’s Code of Ethics, the NATA’s Membership Standards, Eligibility Requirements, and Membership Sanctions and Procedures, and the BOC’s Standards of Practice.
+All members must comply with the NATA’s Code of Ethics, the NATA’s Membership Standards, Eligibility Requirements, Membership Sanctions and Procedures, and the BOC’s Standards of Practice.

 Article 4.0 Member Meetings